 Municipal Utilities (Munis)

 Municipal utilities are a very common not-for-profit model of public ownership.
 Municipal utilities, or munis, do exist in Massachusetts, but there has been only one new muni established since 1926, because of a law that allows investor owned utilities to refuse to sell poles, lines and other infrastructure to new munis unless they are offering a “fair market value”.
-There have been attempts to overturn this legislation, including There are about 50 municipal utilities in MA currently.
+There have been attempts to remediate this issue and to level the playing field for munis, including Rep. Tram Nguyen’s 2019 bill H. 2915 (An Act to enhance municipal leadership and energy autonomy), but none of these efforts came to fruition.
+There are about 50 municipal utilities in MA currently.
 Municipal utilities have a reputation for having a vested interest in serving their communities, and thus better response time in the event of outages, disasters and damage to equipment.
 They are also more accountable to public demand to make the grid more green by increasing the proportion of energy sourced by renewables.

 Energy cooperatives allow consumers in rural areas that were previously not well-served by investor-owned utilities to take control of their own energy distribution with assistance from the federal government, through the Rural Electrification Act of 1935.
 Energy co-ops are another not-for-profit model.
 Vermont Electric Cooperative is one such consumer-owned co-op.
 Vermont also has established many all-volunteer town energy committees in which citizens are empowered to help shape municipal energy policies in order to achieve renewable energy and energy efficiency goals set by the state.